 The protein sequence used in this exercise is from a known structure (PDB ID 1dur), so it is possible to determine if a model is good or bad simply by comparing it to the real protein structure.
+You can download the structure on the pdb-website (www.rcsb.org).
+Search for 1dur and click on "Download Files" and choose "PDB-Format".
 In a real homology modeling experiment, the true structure is not known, so it is necessary to use tools for analyzing the quality of the models.
 Such a measurement of model quality can be based on physical energy functions - which give a measure of structural quality, but it can be hard to estimate the absolute quality with these.
-The alternative is to assess the backbone conformations and side-chain packing using statistical observations of the typical geometry of proteins (knowledge based energy functions).
+The alternative is to assess the backbone conformations and sidechain packing using statistical observations of the typical geometry of proteins (knowledge based energy functions).
 One of these protein structure validation programs, called ERRAT, will be used in this exercise.
 The program examines a PDB file, and generates a score based on the quality of the local structure surrounding each residue, as compared to the typical ranges of dihedral angles and side chain contacts observed in real proteins.
 You can find the webserver for the program at: